 Community services and programs are provided to families in their own home or in the community setting.
 These services and initiatives include:

 Talking Realities Young Parents Program

 Talking Realities offers a fun and relaxing way to study with other young parents and work towards formal qualifications in a Certificate III in Community Services Work from Tafe NSW.
 We provide free training, childcare and lunch plus links to education and other service providers.
 On completion of the course you will be guided and supported into further study and have the opportunity to share your story with school students!
-Applications are now open for our Young Parents Peer Educators Training program starting on Wednesday 7th June 2017 through to Wednesday 13th December 2017, More information
+More information here.